PreMiD/Presences/.github/CONTRIBUTING.md

 13. Tags should be used as alternate names whenever possible, shortened versions must be included as well (e.g. if an Amazon presence had included AWS support it would have its tags like : "amazon-web-services" and "aws").
 14. Unstable sites that constantly change APIs/domains, randomize HTML elements or just still being in heavy development are not allowed and will be removed from the store.
 15. The logo and thumbnail on your presence MUST either be `i.imgur.com`, from a CDN that **YOU** own, or from a CDN that gives you permission to **CHANGE** image files.
-16. Verifiers will check if the presence contains an `__awaiter` function in the beginning of the code, whether it's in Typescript or Javascript, and in addition to that, make sure the `UpdateData` event used is similar to this:
+16. Verifiers will check if the presence contains an `__awaiter` function in the beginning of the code (which comes from an earlier version of ECMAScript), whether it's in Typescript or Javascript, and in addition to that, make sure the `UpdateData` event used is similar to this:

 ```ts
 presence.on("UpdateData", async () => {